tylerchr/jstn/SPEC.md

    array = begin-array type-declaration end-array
 ```

-## The `any` type

-JSTN allows for the specification of a property with a type key of `any`.
-This
-designates the existence of the given property, without making any claims about that
-property's actual type.
-That is, a property declared with the type indicator of `any` may
-be used to represent any valid JSON value—be it an object, array, string, number, boolean,
-or null.

-Note that properties declared with the `any` type may also be designated as optional by
-suffixing the type literal with the optional (`?`) token.
-This behaves consistently with
-the usage of the optional token when appended to any other type.
-The value represented
-by the `any?` type may appear in the JSON document as any valid JSON type, or may be
-omitted.
-Contrast that with a value represented by the non-optional `any` type, which
-may appear in the JSON document as either an object, array, string, number, boolean, or null
-value, but must not be omitted.

 ## Parsers

 A JSTN parser transforms a JSTN text into another representation.
 A JSTN